 - Refunds will only be given if Diamond Dance Awards has to cancel the event.
 If the event is postponed or rescheduled from the original event date, a credit for the amount paid towards registration fees will be provided to be used for the postponed or rescheduled date of the event.

 Mini 8 and under

 Adult 19 & Up

 *Please average the dancer’s age for duet, trios and groups.
 For averages ending in decimal points, please drop the decimal point.
-Please use the dancers age as of January 1st.

 *Each Dancer’s age and date of birth needs to be entered when submitting entries.

 Novice– Dancers with little or no competitive experience.
 Dancers in this ability level study less than 3 hours a week and have been competing for 2 years or less.

 Competitive– Dancers who a have been competing for more than 2 years and study up to 6 hours a week.

 Advanced– Dancers who study more than 6 hours a week and/or have been competing for several years.

 Professional– This ability level is for dancers who have trained professionally or choreographers and teachers.